Inquisitor's Palace

 You may also be interested in...

-Today, the Inquisitor’s Palace remains an architectural jewel and a must-see for history-lovers visiting Malta.
-It is one of the few surviving examples of a style of Roman Palace that would have been found all over Europe and South America in the early modern period.
+Today, visitors enter in a much better humour and come to see what is an architectural jewel as well as a historic relic.
+The building is, after all, a rare surviving example of a style of Roman Palace that would have been found all over Europe and South America in the early modern period.

-Apart from the display areas in the tribunal room, the prison complex and the kitchen, there is a permanent exhibition on the impact of the Inquisition on Maltese society which aims to portray the most important aspects of Malta’s religious culture, placing particular focus on the early modern period and the impact of the Inquisition on Maltese society.
+There are display areas in the tribunal room, the prison complex and the kitchen, as well as a permanent exhibition on the impact of the Inquisition on Maltese society.

-Highlights of one of the displays - ‘Passio et Resurrectio – The Passion and Resurrection of Christ’ - include an artistic church model set up for Holy Week, two life-size polychrome sculptures paraded in the traditional Good Friday processions and two 18th century paintings portraying Our Lady of Sorrows and Christ crucified.
+Look out for the display called ‘Passio et Resurrectio – The Passion and Resurrection of Christ’ – an artistic church model set up for Holy Week of two life-sized sculptures that are paraded in the traditional Good Friday processions.
+There are also two fine18th century paintings portraying Our Lady of Sorrows and Christ crucified.

-The palace managed to survive through many World War II bombings and is the only Inquisitor’s Place open to the public in the world.
-Nowadays, the building is also home to the Museum of Ethnography, which focuses on the popular devotions and religious values in the Maltese culture.
+This is the only Inquisitor’s Palace open to the public in the world and is also the home to Malta’s Museum of Ethnography, which focuses on the popular devotions and religious values in the Maltese culture.
+It is an appropriate home for this concept given its religious connections.

-Admission costs €6 with discounts for children, students and OAPs.
+You can visit the Inquisitor’s Palace every day from 9am to 5pm and admission is €6 for adults with lower rates available for children, students and OAPs.
 Children under five years of age enter free of charge.
-There may be a separate charge for temporary or special exhibitions.

 Further Information